mxblsdl/resume.md/resume.md

 <!-- TITLE -->

 # Max Blasdel

 <!-- CONTACT DETAILS -->

 - <maxblasdel@gmail.com>
 - (541) 908-1669
 - [maxblasdel.com](https://www.maxblasdel.com/)
 - Portland, OR

 <!-- SUMMARY -->

-Skilled data analytics generalist with experience ranging from research based academia, project based consulting, and large corporate entities.
+Skilled data analytics generalist with experience in ETL pipelines, geographic analyses, web development, and automation.
+My background is in renewable energy, environmental sciences, and most recently healthcare.
 My goal is become an expert in my field and an expert in the tools that I use.
 Coding changed my life and I will continue to expand my skills and knowledge of different system.

 ## Experience

 ### <span>Data Consultant V - Kaiser Permanente</span> <span>Dec 2023 -- Current</span>

+- Oversaw development of large data pipeline involving data validation, and normalization or 20+ inputs
-- Automation of python ETLs with cron jobs on linux server eliminating third party contract and saving ~250k/year
+- Automation of python ETLs through linux environment deployment resulting in a savings of ~250k/year
-- Research and extracts data with python/SQL from oracle databases to populate business facing dashboards
+- Utilize SQL and python to automate ETLs that populate business facing dashboards
 - Help to lead team through internal IT troubleshooting related to enterprise software
 - Builds custom data visualizations with R Shiny leveraging CSS and JavaScript